valentynkt/BackendGarden/content/notes/Design Patterns Cheatsheet.md

 ![[../Files/Images/8iy7INwYmh.png]]

 **Category**: [[Structural patterns|Structural]].

 **What it is**: Compose objects into tree structures to represent part-whole hierarchies.
-Lets clients treat individual objects and compositions of objects uniformly
+Lets clients treat individual objects and compositions of objects uniformly.

 **Description**:
 ![[Composite Pattern#Summary]]